apache/kafka/README.md

 subproject build directories.
 They are also are printed to the console.
 The build will fail if Checkstyle fails.

 #### Findbugs ####
 Findbugs uses static analysis to look for bugs in the code.
+Findbugs is executed as part of the normal build process and will be included in CI testing.
+Normally xml reports are generated which are not very human readable unless processed by Jenkins.
+If you want to use check Findbugs results during development, run it so it generates HTML output:

 You can run findbugs using:

-    ./gradlew findbugsMain findbugsTest -x test
+    ./gradlew findbugsMain findbugsTest -x test -PhtmlFindBugsReport=true

 The findbugs warnings will be found in `reports/findbugs/main.html` and `reports/findbugs/test.html` files in the subproject build directories.
-Use -PxmlFindBugsReport=true to generate an XML report instead of an HTML one.

 ### Common build options ###